1jour1vin

 About the estate:

-This classified growth has long been the least well-known in the Saint-Julien appellation.
+This classified growth has long been the least well-known in the Saint-Julien vineyards.
 It was purchased in 1982 by Henri Martin, owner of the famous cru bourgeois Château Gloria, who restored its terroir to the condition it was in at the time of the classification.
-His daughter Françoise, her husband Jean-Louis Triaud—former president of the Girondins de Bordeaux—and their children, with the help of Rémi di Constanzo, the cellar master, have transformed the estate in recent years.
-Equipped with state-of-the-art winemaking facilities, it seems to be gaining, vintage after vintage, the subtle purity that it sometimes lacked.
+His daughter Françoise, her husband Jean-Louis Triaud—former president of the Girondins de Bordeaux—and their children, now working alongside them, have, with the help of Rémi di Constanzo, the cellar master, transformed the estate in recent years.
+Equipped with state-of-the-art winemaking facilities, it seems to be gaining, vintage after vintage, the subtle purity that it sometimes lacked in the past.

 Vinous